Close to nature and next to good connections

 Services are within walking distance in Leinelä

 There are primary and upper comprehensive schools close to the area in Simonkylä and Ilola.
 Leinelä's own day-care centre was opened in January 2011 and the construction of a second one will commence towards the end of this decade.
 There are more day-care centres less than a kilometre away.
+Leinelä will have its very own grocery store in autumn 2017, when Alepa opens by the central square.
 Located less than a kilometre away, there is an S-market grocery shop and the K-Citymarket shopping centre in Koivukylä with almost 3,000 square metres of specialty shops and cafeteria and restaurant services.
 The Jumbo shopping centre is located a ten-minute drive away, and the Flamingo entertainment centre next to it is a good recreation place for the entire family with its spas and movie theatres.
 The closest healthcare centre is located under a kilometre away, and even Peijas Hospital is only a few kilometres away.

 Nature and sports